Notstevee/Parallel-Computing-CS419-./asst1/README.md

   execution?
 Comparing the performance of rendering the different views of the Mandelbrot set may help confirm your hypothesis.).

+> For a 8-wide AVX2 vector instruction, we expect a maximum of an 8x speedup.
+However, we only observe a speedup of 5.66x and 4.99x for view 1 and 2 respectively.
+The main culprit is the `mandel` function's `for/if-break` structure with a `maxIterations = 256` for this loop, again displaying a highly branching structures.
+There are a lot of time where other ALUs are idle and waiting.
+However, if we optimize this correctly by "grouping similar values together", idle times can be much shorter.

+> We have a large variety of value distributions which needs (a large difference of) loop iteration.
+We instead prefer grouping similar values together with similar calculations (or 'control flow coherence').
+A longer description on this topic can be found on https://ispc.github.io/perfguide.html.

   We remind you that for the code described in this subsection, the ISPC compiler maps gangs of program instances to SIMD instructions executed on a single core.
 This parallelization scheme differs from that of